GalaxyGate/guides/docs/Games/Minecraft_Java/Paper.md

 # Hosting a Paper Minecraft server

 ## Introduction
 In this guide, you will be able to host a Paper Minecraft server as well as keeping it alive without having to be logged in all the time.
-Before you start, make sure you do meet the requirements and have a basic understanding of Linux, if you have issues or are stuck on a step you can ask for help in our [support server.](https://discord.gg/jcKEyxn)
+Before you start, make sure you meet the requirements and have a basic understanding of Linux, if you have issues or are stuck on a step you can ask for help in our [support server.](https://discord.gg/jcKEyxn)

 ## Requirements
 * You have a Linux VPS (Debian/Ubuntu).